Evelyn Magruder DeJarnette: Career

 In 1870, that she began her literary career in prose and poetry.
 Frank Leslie's Magazine, The Century Magazine, the Atlantic Monthly, The Youth's Companion, and various newspapers accepted her contributions.
 Among her publications are "Old Vote for Young Master" and "Out on A' Scurgeon."

 Personal life

 In 1864, she married Elliott Hawes DeJarnette.
-He had been farmer, and a large slave owner, who left his studies at the University of Virginia to volunteer early in the Civil war, becoming a captain, and serving with distinction in the Confederate army.
+He had been farmer, and a slave owner, who left his studies at the University of Virginia to volunteer early in the Civil war, becoming a captain, and serving with distinction in the Confederate army.
 At Antietam, he was severely wounded.
 After marriage, they moved into his family home, "Pine Forest," in Spotsylvania County, Virginia.
 The DeJarnettes had eight children.

-Evelyn Magruder DeJarnette died at "Pine Forest" in Spotsylvania County, Virginia, in March 1914, and is buried in its private cemetery.
+Evelyn Magruder DeJarnette died at "Pine Forest" in Spotsylvania County, Virginia, on July 3, 1902, and is buried in its private cemetery.